Saipurciful/Note-Taker/README.md

 ## Usage Information
+* For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
+* Being able to take persistent notes allows users to have written information available when needed.
-* The user will be able to write and save notes also delete notes that have written before.
+* With this application the users will be able to write and save notes also delete notes that have written before.